pankajmouriyakong/shared-actions-pankaj/README.md

 - Ensure that all developers in your team follow this setup to maintain consistent commit message standards.
 - Refer to the [Lefthook Usage Guide](https://github.com/evilmartians/lefthook/blob/master/docs/usage.md) for more advanced configurations and usage scenarios.

-By setting up Lefthook, you ensure that all developers adhere to your commit message conventions, improving collaboration and project quality.
+By setting up Lefthook, you ensure that all developers adhere to the commit message conventions.